Skip to main content

 Book cover of Better Off Dead by Lee Child and Andrew Child with a desolate desert road

 *Better Off Dead* opens with a body in the desert and Reacher walking straight into trouble – just the way we like it.
-Co-written by Lee Child and Andrew Child, the book continues the modern Reacher era with tight pacing and a dangerous mystery.
-We’re currently reading this entry and will update our full review soon – but so far, it’s pure Reacher.
+Co-written by Lee Child and Andrew Child, the book continues the modern Reacher era with tight pacing and a dangerous border mystery.
+It is not top-tier Reacher, but it is a solid, fast-moving entry – a dependable 7.5/10.

 Cover of No Plan B by Lee Child and Andrew Child